This frozen margarita recipe isn’t your every day frozen concoction!

 We are coming up on a 3 day weekend – Labor Day weekend to be exact!
 AND, in my family, we have several birthdays to celebrate!

 So, we will be having some family gatherings – and with family gatherings there is great food and drink.
 I’ve been thinking about what I can contribute to the festivities, and I thought how much I’d love to include something seasonal!

 Summer is coming to an end, but that doesn’t mean that fresh fruits and veggies can’t still be on the menu!
 Maryland’s Department of Agriculture has a site with a great chart that details which months each fruit and vegetable are in season!

 I always thought that watermelon was strictly a summer fruit but, to my surprise, watermelon is in season from July to October!
 I love it!

-So, I happened upon a recipe for a cocktail on a cool site called Spicy Southern Kitchen – Jalapeno Watermelon Margarita.
-You heard that right – Jalapeno Watermelon Margarita!
+So, I happened upon a frozen Margarita recipe on a cool site called Spicy Southern Kitchen – Jalapeno Watermelon Margarita!

-BUT, I “made it my own” (as they say on American Idol) and created it as a frozen margarita – hence the new name – Watermelon Jalapeno Margarita!
-I know – I’m SO clever!
+BUT, I “made it my own” and created it as a frozen margarita recipe.

 Cocktails with fresh herbs (think Mojito) and other funky things in them are so en vogue!
 So, I just HAD to try this!